jodavaho/distributed-leader-election/README.md

 where:

 - `<ID>` is the id of the current node (so we know where to listen)
 - `<S>` is an optional wait-time in seconds.
 The node will wait before starting the algorithm this many seconds, to give you a chance to start all nodes.
-All nodes should be started in that many seconds!!
+All nodes should be started before any wait timer expires!!

 If it works, you'll see `Converged!!` in all windows, and after a few seconds it should shut down.
 You can also look at the step-by-step edges used by each node in the output stream, if you have the stomach to look through it.